gosbhs12/Data-driven_Edu/README.md

-# Topic Model
+# Topic Model with LDA + BERT
+Topic modeling is a optimizing technique to specify clustered words to some topics.
+It is based on frequency term metrix problem.
+If some words frequently appear to some different documents, it means those documents can have the same topic.
+- LDA simply assume that documents are mixture of topics, and some words have probability of occurring in some topics more than others.
+So LDA gives a probability vector for each document belonging to a topic.
+- BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
+As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial task-specific architecture modifications.

 I want to get a topic for each document data.
 Preprocessing the data, unnecessary words are cut off.
 Based on keywords, created topics and found the optimal number of topics.
 Each keywords from a document has a score for the topics.
-- Visualized graph that shows topic by the number of the document data.
+Visualized graph that shows topic by the number of the document data.